grezniczek/redcap_custom_footer/README.md

 - **Override system settings for survey pages**: When enabled, the footer set at the system level for survey pages will be overriden (i.e. only the footer specified in the project settings will be shown; if this footer is blank, no footer will be shown).

+- **Override system settings for protected email page**: When enabled, the footer set at the system level for the protected email page will be overriden (i.e. only the footer specified in the project settings will be shown; if this footer is blank, no footer will be shown).

 - **Override footer position - show project footer**: Determines the order in which project and system footers are shown when both are enabled.

 - **Enabled on**: Specifies on what type of pages (data entry and/or survey pages) the custom footer is shown.